pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 # chattr +i /etc/dhcp/ /etc/dhcp/dhcpd.conf
 ```

-On the server hosting dhcp, Export the DHCP configuration and lease files using NFS.
+On the server hosting dhcp, export the DHCP configuration and lease files using NFS.
 ```
 # yum install nfs-utils
 ...